whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-10-The-Planner-Society-Subscription-Box-July-2016-Review.md

 **Die Cuts**

 These die cuts are so adorable!
-They match the stickers and you can use these as embellishments to your planner, your card making project, and many more.
+They match the stickers and you can use them as embellishments to your planner, your card making project, and many more.

 <br>